AN ENEMY THAT MUST BE CONQUERED

 Jesus challenges their conception of adultery by showing them that adultery is a “state of the heart”, not just an action in bed.

-Adultery is an unfaithful heart; to desire someone to whom you are not covenantally committed is unfaithful to the One to whom you belong.
+Adultery is an unfaithful heart and to desire someone to whom you are not covenantally committed is unfaithful to the One to whom you belong.
 “Whoever is united with the Lord is one with him in spirit” (1 Cor.
 6:17), therefore, “your bodies are temples of the Holy Spirit, who is in you, whom you have received from God; you are not your own.
 You were bought at a price.”
 (1 Cor.
 6:19-20).
-To desire the body (temple) of another person that God has not caused you to become “one” with is unfaithful to the One by whose blood you were bought from Sin and Death.
+We belong to Christ and must guard the affections of our heart because we are the temple of God.
+Sexual purity at the heart level is an essential element of Christian purity.

 Jesus identified two means through which adultery is exercised by lust: